Home » Water Quality » Contaminants » 4 Reasons for Yellow Well Water & How to Get Rid of It

 If you notice that your well water is suddenly yellow, it’s likely due to iron bacteria contamination, ferric iron, rusty pipes, or sediment in the well.

-These contaminants don’t represent significant health risks in the short term, but they’re usually a sign that the well is polluted and drinking contaminated water can have long-term health effects.
-So, it’s better to take immediate action by first determining the cause/source of yellow water.
+These contaminants don’t pose significant health risks in the short term, but they’re usually a sign that the well is polluted.
+Since drinking from it can have long-term health effects, it’s best to take immediate action.

-The first step is to have your water tested even if the yellowness is caused by surface runoff from rain or melting snow.
+The first step is to test your water, even if the yellowness is caused by surface runoff from rain or melting snow.
 Surface runoff can pick up harmful bacteria and contaminants, posing a serious health risk both in the short and long term.

 Ensuring the safety of well water is the responsibility of the well owner.
-The best way to do it is to have the well regularly tested to ensure it meets all health and safety standards.
+The best way to do it is to regularly test your well water to ensure it meets all health and safety standards.

-Still, let’s take a closer look at the main culprits:
+Now, let’s take a closer look at what may be causing yellow well water:

 1. Ferric Iron Contamination Causes Yellow Well Water